cms-sw/cmssw/DQMServices/Diagnostic/scripts/Database/Python/README.txt

 - if some new run was added it uses the class in ProducePlots.py to make the plots

 The ProducePlots class uses the class in SelectRuns.py to select the good runs using the runreg.py script with the condition specified in the cfg.
-It then produces plots for all runs, last 40 runs both without any selection (allù the available runs) and with the good runs selection.
+It then produces plots for all runs, last 40 runs both without any selection (all the available runs) and with the good runs selection.
 It copies the results in the web area specified in the cfg.